DineshBabu-Git/HTML-CSS-Website-Project/README.md

-This is a First HTML CSS Website Creation Task Project that has been assigned by my Coaching Center
+This is the first HTML & CSS website creation project assigned by the Coaching center.